-The recipe for getting better in our house is lots of homemade, pasture-raised chicken broth, Netflix videos, and one or two of my favorite homemade cold remedies.
-This homemade honey ginger throat salve is simple and fast to make, and delivers quick soothing to coughs, and sore and scratchy throats.
+The recipe for getting better in our house is lots of homemade, pasture-raised chicken broth, Netflix videos, and one or two of my favorite homemade cold soothers.
+This homemade honey ginger cough syrup is simple and fast to make, and delivers quick relief to dry coughs, and sore and scratchy throats.

 In a study comparing honey, dextromethorphan, and no treatment, honey was found to be a superior and preferable treatment for the cough and sleep difficulty associated with childhood upper respiratory tract infection.

 - Homemade Vapor Rub for Colds and Sore Muscles

 - Boost Your Immune System with Fire Cider Master Tonic

 - Onion, Garlic and Ginger Homemade Cough Syrup

 - 1 Tbsp raw honey (Do not give honey to infants under the age of 1.)

 - Peel, then finely grate ginger into a small bowl.

 - Squeeze grated ginger through a fine mesh sieve (or just use your fingers) to release about 1 teaspoon of juice.
 Discard pulp.

 - Mix the teaspoon of fresh ginger juice thoroughly into the tablespoon of honey.